-Reprinting this article on any message board or website is illegal and violators are subject to legal action.
+Reprinting the article on any website or message board is illegal, and violators will be prosecuted.